Southern Heritage Air Foundation honors special veteran - The Vicksburg Post

 On Aug.
 21, 1943, 21-year-old Sgt.
 Lamar Rodgers took his place in the top gun turret as the B-25 bomber “Worth Fighting For” approached the town of Salerno and headed for its target, the town’s railroad-marshaling yards.

-As Worth Fighting For’s pilot guided it through the flack fired from antiaircraft guns, the plane was hit and its crew forced to bail out over water.
+As Worth Fighting For’s pilot guided it through the flak fired from antiaircraft guns, the plane was hit and its crew forced to bail out over water.
 Rodgers and his crewmembers were captured by German soldiers and spent the rest of World War II as prisoners of war — the last year at Stalag Luft 17B, a notorious prisoner of war camp in Austria.

 By the time he and other POWs were liberated by men of the American 13th Armored Division, they had marched in the cold almost 300 miles from the camp to avoid Russian soldiers and Rodgers’ weight had dropped from 170 pounds to 114, the result of a daily diet of cabbage soup.
 He returned home to Yazoo City weighing 136.